DefensiveOrigins/DomainBuildScripts/README.md

 2. Invoke a powershell -ep bypass session and run the .ps1 files in order.

 3. Once the pre-reqs and AD binaries are installed, the user add script can also be ran.
 These are "controllable" accounts for your modification.
 Another option to create a messy domain could be the BadBlood repo which will create a ton of stuff in your new domain (sessions aside).

+4. The user add last step creates a couple of OUs, and a domain administrator.
+The "itadmin" account has an initial password of "ThisShouldBeLongerThan20".